iCliniq Logo

 How Is Scrub Typhus Spread?

-The illness is spread through infected larval mites; found in heavy scrub vegetation areas.
+The illness is spread through infected larval mites, which are found in heavily scrub vegetation areas.
 Leptotrombidium akamushi and Leptotrombidium deliense mites are the primary vectors of Orientia tsutsugamushi.
 These mites inhabit many habitats, including plantations, beaches, forests, and gardens.
-They feed on small mammals, especially rodents, to complete their life cycle.
-Humans usually are accidental hosts.
+Humans are usually accidental hosts.
 The mites feed on rodents and humans and transmit the parasites to the hosts.
 The bacteria are found in more significant numbers in the salivary glands of the chiggers.
 It spreads to the host through the saliva when the chiggers bite.

 Who Is at Risk of Scrub Typhus?